unmyke/unmyke.github.io/src/content/cv.md

 description: "cv"
 ---

 Focusing on **software engineering** using a domain-driven approach.
 Most comfortable with **Javascript/Typescript**.
-Building GraphQL/RESTfulAPI/WebSocket and microservices.
+Building GraphQL/RESTful/WebSocket APIs and microservices.
 Making user interfaces.

 Growing skills in continuous integration and continuous delivery.
 I'm passionate about **functional programming** and learning **Clojure**.